Lead researchers and project managers:

 Hsiao-Hang Tao, University of Oxford.

 Soil management practices.
-Hsiao-Hang’s research interest lies at soil ecology and ecosystem services, her project looks at the soil management practices such as EFB application.
+Hsiao-Hang’s research interest lies at soil ecology and ecosystem services, her project looked at the soil management practices such as EFB application.

 Max Brown, University of Oxford